Hacker0x01/docs.hackerone.com/docs/organizations/invitations.md

 ><i>Note: HackerOne will be sure to prevent you from being overwhelmed with reports.</i>

+#### Technically

+Our invitations system relies on an internal hacker invitation algorithm that runs periodically.
+It will find the right hackers based on your needs at the right time.

+It will, first, take into account a few (optional) parameters to be configured with your assigned Customer Success Manager (CSM):

+- Success goals
+- Signal requirements
+- Reputation requirements
+- Country restrictions

+Second, this is where the hacker invitation algorithm is going to shine.
+Based on a pool of millions of hackers that meet all the above criteria and that already have proven value by having at least 1 valid report or more than 25 CTF points (https://ctf.hacker101.com/), we consider a maximum of factors to ensure your program success.

+The algorithm calculates the likelihood of a hacker finding vulnerabilities in your program and optimizes invitations accordingly.
+Attributes such as the following are taken into account (not exhaustive):

+- Scope
+- Program launch date
+- Reward amounts
+- Hacker submission history
+- Hacker experience
+- Hacker preferences

 ### Setting Invitations
 To set your invitations:
 1. Go to **Engagements > Settings > Program > Invitations**.